bayersglassey/bagblog/entries/2025/jul/irreversible_chess.md

 to squares of the board by a combination of letter and number, e.g. the unfilled and filled kings begin the game on squares d1 and d8, respectively.

+We may sometimes describe moves according to standard chess notation, e.g.
+"♙d4 ♞d5" means a turn where unfilled player moves a pawn to d4, and filled player moves their knight to d5.
+An "x" means "takes", for instance "♞xc3" means "knight takes on c3".

 ## The basic variant

 For our irreversible chess variant, we will begin with all the standard rules of chess, but impose restrictions on the movements of the pieces, blocking any which might be reversible.
+We require that our variant be a strict subset of regular chess: that is, every valid move in our variant must be a valid move in regular chess, but not vice versa.

-Let's begin by requiring that when any piece moves, it must end up further "forward" than it was before -- that is, further towards the other player's side of the board.
+Let's begin by requiring that when any piece moves, it must end up further "forward" than it was before - that is, further towards the other player's side of the board.

 Pawns are unaffected by this rule; the other pieces now move and take as